Martin Luther and antisemitism: Debate about Luther's influence on the Nazis

 At the heart of the debate about Luther's influence is whether or not it is anachronistic to view his work as a precursor of the racial antisemitism of the Nazis.
 Some scholars believe that Luther's influence is limited, and they believe that the Nazis' use of his work was opportunistic.

 The prevailing scholarly view since the Second World War is that the treatise exercised a major and persistent influence on Germany's attitude toward its Jewish citizens in the centuries between the Reformation and the Holocaust.
-Four hundred years after it was written, the Nazi Party displayed On the Jews and Their Lies during Nuremberg rallies, and the city of Nuremberg presented a first edition to Julius Streicher, editor of the Nazi newspaper Der Stürmer, the newspaper describing it as the most radically antisemitic tract ever published.
+Four hundred years after it was written, the Nazi Party displayed On the Jews and Their Lies during Nuremberg rallies, and the city of Nuremberg presented a first edition to Julius Streicher, editor of the Nazi newspaper ', the newspaper describing it as the most radically antisemitic tract ever published.
 Against this view, theologian Johannes Wallmann writes that the treatise had no continuity of influence in Germany, and was largely ignored during the 18th and 19th centuries.

-Martin Brecht argues that there is a world of difference between Luther's belief in salvation, which depended on the belief that Jesus was the messiah — a belief that Luther criticized the Jews for rejecting — and the Nazis' ideology of racial antisemitism.
+Martin Brecht argues that there is a world of difference between Luther's belief in salvation, which depended on the belief that Jesus was the messiah—a belief that Luther criticized the Jews for rejecting—and the Nazis' ideology of racial antisemitism.
 Johannes Wallmann argues that Luther's writings against the Jews were largely ignored in the 18th and 19th centuries, and he also argues that there is no continuity between Luther's thought and Nazi ideology.
 Uwe Siemon-Netto agrees, arguing that the Nazis republished Luther's writings because they were already antisemites.
 Hans J. Hillerbrand states that the view that "Luther significantly encouraged the development of German anti-Semitism... puts far too much emphasis on Luther and not enough on the larger peculiarities of German history".
 Other scholars argue that, even if his views were merely anti-Judaic, their violence lent a new element to the standard Christian suspicion of Judaism.
 Ronald Berger writes that Luther is credited with "Germanizing the Christian critique of Judaism and establishing anti-Semitism as a key element of German culture and national identity."
 Paul Rose argues that he caused a "hysterical and demonizing mentality" about Jews to enter German thought and discourse, a mentality that might otherwise have been absent.

 The line of "anti-semitic descent" from Luther to Hitler is "easy to draw", according to American historian Lucy Dawidowicz.
 In her book The War Against the Jews, 1933–1945, she writes that both Luther and Hitler were obsessed with the "demonologized universe" which they believed was inhabited by Jews, with Hitler asserting that the later Luther, the author of On the Jews and Their Lies, was the 'real' Luther.